Knowledge Base

 Third-party code, such as analytics scripts, advertising networks, and external widgets, can significantly increase Total Blocking Time.
 These scripts often execute on the main thread & can carry a high-performance cost.

-1. Audit & Monitor Third-Party Scripts: Regularly use performance monitoring tools to evaluate the impact of third-party scripts on your site's performance.
+1. Regularly Audit Third-Party Scripts: Use performance monitoring tools to continually evaluate the impact of third-party scripts on your site's performance.

-2. Defer or Async Non-Essential Third-Party Scripts: Apply async or defer attributes to third-party scripts wherever possible to ensure they don't block page rendering & interactivity.
+2. Defer Non-Essential Scripts: Apply async or defer attributes to non-essential third-party scripts to prevent them from blocking page rendering and interactivity.

-3. Lazy-load Third-Party Widgets: Consider lazy loading for widgets or elements not essential to the initial user experience.
+3. Lazy-Load Third-Party Widgets: Implement lazy loading for widgets or elements that are not essential to the initial user experience to enhance performance.

 It eliminates unnecessary blocking of the main thread, allowing the browser to prioritize loading and processing critical resources & content.
 It results in a smoother, faster, and more responsive site for the end user.